crowds-cure/cancer/README.md

 - (bug) save in hamburger does not record annotator
 - remove hamburger
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
+- need to record position of start/end of line drawn

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)